 This guide does not claim to precisely describe the installation of the database system.
 Refer to the SQL Server documentation for more information.
 Normally, though, this guide should be adequate for performing a "standard" installation.
 For typesetting reasons some lines in the examples are shown with line breaks.
 This is evident where the line has an indent and there is no prompt at the beginning of the line.
 When copying the commands, you should not use a return at the end of the line.

-- Download and install the latest version of SQL Server Express During the installation, configure the combined (SQL and Windows) authentication. - Create the MySQL user bicsuite and the database bicsuitedbOpen a Windows command line window and run the SQL Server command line utility.
+Download and install the latest version of SQL Server Express During the installation, configure the combined (SQL and Windows) authentication.

 Installation with MicrosoftTM SQL Server